 Still, for some people it is an unfortunate necessity.
 If you’re looking for a little debt recovery advice, here are several tips that may help:

 1. Talk to a Financial Counselor

 Be careful here.
-California — the Bay Area in particular — is filled with companies who promise to help you fix your credit but charge you an arm and a leg and then leave you financially stranded.
-It’s important to take the time to find the non-profit credit counselors out there who specialize in helping people just like you avoid having to declare bankruptcy.
+There are plenty of companies that will promise to help you fix your credit, but charge you an arm and a leg and then leave you financially stranded — so it’s important to take the time to find the non-profit credit counselors out there who specialize in helping people just like you avoid having to declare bankruptcy.
 The counselors who work in these non-profits can help you take an objective look at your situation and figure out which course of action is healthiest for you and your future.
 These meetings are almost always free so there’s no reason not to go.

 2. Find a Lawyer

 Finding the lawyer is simple enough.
 Make sure, though, that you search locally since your bankruptcy hearing will need to be in your own city or county.
 Someone who lives in San Jose, for example, would want a San Jose bankruptcy lawyer who is familiar with all the local ordinances and business codes and can help with debt consolidation.

 IMPORTANT: Do not sign any contracts until you’ve met with and checked out as many bankruptcy lawyers in your area as possible.
 Take advantage of free consultations and online review sites like Google Reviews, Yelp, etc. Talk to other people you know who have declared bankruptcy and find out who they used or didn’t and why.